Stanko/Stanko.github.io/_posts/2017-12-06-simple-javascript-api-wrapper.md

 ### Demo

-I've cooked a small demo to show it in practice, in which I used free [Start Wars API](https://swapi.co).
+I've cooked a small demo to show it in practice, in which I used free [Star Wars API](https://swapi.co).

 <iframe
 height='400px'